 My family continued to eat a mostly Paleo diet with some organic ancient grains (Einkorn) now that my gut has healed.
-I’ve stepped up our essential oil use even more and found personal care products and skincare without toxins in them…. which means I no longer have to DIY or go without everything!
+I stepped up our essential oil use even more and found personal care products and skincare without toxins…. which means I no longer have to DIY everything!

-My husband and I are both feeling much healthier, more energetic, and better rested.
-I’m able to go for long walks (2+ miles) and still function without needing to sleep the rest of the day.
+My husband and I both felt much healthier, more energetic, and better rested.
+I reached a new post-sick milestone… taking long walks (2+ miles) and still functioning without needing to sleep the rest of the day.